biomedbigdata/website/content/authors/anna_schuster/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
+- BSc and MSc Students

 weight: 46
 ---
+I am a bachelor student in bioinformatics at the LMU and TUM.
+I joined the chair of experimental bioinformatics in April 2021.
+Currently, I am working on my bachelor thesis on systems identification of rare splicing events in a disease context.